• Skip to primary navigation

 DIY LED Lamp Circuit using Salvaged Parts from Blown LED Bulb

-It uses a capacitive power supply to control the current allowing five bright LEDs to shine efficiently.
+Furthermore, it uses capacitive power supply to control current and five bright LEDs light well.

 Circuit Working: